-One of my favorite kimchi in spring days has to be the green onion kimchi.
+One of my favorite kimchi in warm days has to be the green onion kimchi.
 Yes, you can make kimchi with green onions (aka scallions).
-This green onion kimchi is called Pa-kimchi (파김치) in Korea.
+This delicious green onion kimchi (Pa-kimchi, 파김치) takes only 25 minutes to make from scratch.

-For some reason cabbage kimchi is not as tasty as it should be for me during warm season, mainly because cabbages taste better in cold weather.
+For some reason cabbage kimchi is not as tasty as it should be during the warm season.
+Mainly because the cabbage tastes better in cold weather.
 So if you crave for the robust kimchi to go with your meal, try this kimchi recipe.
 You will love it as well.

 I planted some green onion seeds in my backyard in early spring, and before I knew it, I was able to harvest the tender petite green onion which is perfect to make kimchi with.
 We call this type of green onion, “jjokpa (쪽파)” in Korean.